gridcoin-community/Gridcoin-Research/CONTRIBUTING.md

 The title of the pull request should be prefixed by the component or area that the pull request affects.
 Valid areas as:

+  - `accrual` for changes to research reward accounting or tally code
+  - `build` for changes to the GNU Autotools or reproducible builds
   - `consensus` for changes to consensus critical code
+  - `contract` for changes to contract code
   - `doc` for changes to the documentation
-  - `qt` or `gui` for changes to gridcoinresearch
+  - `gui` or `qt` for changes to gridcoinresearch
   - `log` for changes to log messages
   - `mining` for changes to the mining code
   - `net` or `p2p` for changes to the peer-to-peer network code
   - `refactor` for structural changes that do not change behavior
+  - `researcher` for changes to BOINC integration/context, CPID or beacon code
   - `rpc` for changes to the RPC
   - `scraper` for changes to the Scraper
   - `script` for changes to the scripts and tools
+  - `staking` for changes to block creation and kernel code
+  - `superblock` for changes to superblock structure and consensus rules
   - `test`, `qa` or `ci` for changes to the unit tests, QA tests or CI code
   - `util` or `lib` for changes to the utils or libraries
+  - `voting` for changes to the polls and voting system
   - `wallet` for changes to the wallet code
-  - `build` for changes to the GNU Autotools or reproducible builds
+  - `whitelist` for changes to BOINC project whitelist management

 Examples: